jeeneo/rootless-viperfx/readme.md

 ## Who's it for?
 1. Those who own a phone but can't root it (eg. North American Samsung S24)
    - and don't want to pay for a paid unlock or risk bricking it
-2. Those who play music locally (FLAC, MP3) but want VFX
+2. Those who play music locally (FLAC, MP3) but want ViperFX specifically.
-3. Cannot buy another phone at the present moment
+3. Cannot buy another phone at the present moment.

 (this is me)